 - Represent DYF to stakeholders and act as ambassadors for the organization.

-- Serve on committees and/or task forces, and take on special assignments as needed.
+- Serve on at least one committee and/or task force, and take on special assignments as needed.

 Fundraising Targets & Portfolio Management

 - Work with the Development Department in identifying prospective donors, and securing funds.

 - Serve as a trusted advisor to the ED as they develop and implement DYF’s strategic plan.

 - Make, or secure, an annual financial contribution through the Leadership Campaign, for $1,000 or more (does not include fees for programs).

 - Provide personal and community contacts that will lead to increased fundraising and friend-raising.